saqibapps/gear4music/README.md

 Improvements

-- No security has been added.
+- No security has been added to the scripes.
-- More checks should be added to consignment data
+- More validation should be added to the consignment data.
 - Checks to see if filehandles are actually available or have failed.
 Failure will cause script to crash.
-- Possible have the batchprocessing class extend the CLass file.
+- Possibly have the batchprocessing class extend the File class.
-- An mvc setup to handle the opening, writing and closing the batch file
+- An mvc setup to handle the opening, writing and closing of the batch file.